narmadh/Car-Rental-System/README.md

 # Car-Rental-System
-A full fledged car rental system implemented in Python using object oriented programming.
+A full fledged car rental system(cli application) implemented in Python using object oriented programming.

 ## Customers can